-Did you know there are over a quarter of the population in the UK who own dogs?
+Did you know over a quarter of the population in the UK own dogs?
 Despite this, there are a lot of misunderstandings about how to meet their needs.
 At MAD for Dogs, we work hard to increase the understanding of these animals.
 Having a dog can transform our lives, and we can repay them by learning ways to make their lives and ours the best they can be together.

 Whether you are living with PTSD, anxiety, depression or any other mental illness, we know the vital role your pet dogs play in your day to day life.
 We record podcasts and write blog posts about living with and enriching the lives of the dogs who support you (and us) in a friendly and accessible way.
 We don’t believe in complicating things unnecessarily, and everything we do comes from a place of compassion and empathy.

 OUR PILOT PROJECT @ The Weymouth Veterans Hub Jan’ ’21-Feb’ ’22

 We ran sessions at the hub for the Weymouth Veterans and their dogs within the Sgt Levene Room and garden.
 It was a place for quiet contemplation.